MicrosoftDocs/dynamics365smb-docs/business-central/bank-create-bank-deposits.md

 You must also create a general journal template for deposits.
 You use general journals to post entries to bank, customer, vendor, fixed asset, and general ledger accounts.
 The journal templates design the general journal to suit the purpose of your work.
 That is, the fields on the journal template are exactly the ones you need.

-The deposits will be cash receipts, so you might want to reuse your number series for cash receipt journals.
+The deposits are cash receipts, so you might want to reuse your number series for cash receipt journals.
 Alternatively, if you need to distinguish between bank deposit and cash receipt journal entries, use a different number series.

-You'll also need to create a batch job for the template.
+You also need to create a batch job for the template.
 To create a batch job, on the **General Journal Templates** page, choose the **Batches** action.
 To learn more about batches, go to [Using Journal Templates and Batches](ui-work-general-journals.md#use-journal-templates-and-batches).

 ## Dimensions on bank deposit lines

-The lines on the bank deposit will automatically use the default dimensions you specified in the **Department Code** and **Customer group Code** fields.
-When you choose **Customer** or **Vendor** in the **Account Type** field, the dimensions that are specified for the customer or vendor will replace the defaults.
+The lines on the bank deposit use the default dimensions you specified in the **Department Code** and **Customer group Code** fields.
+When you choose **Customer** or **Vendor** in the **Account Type** field, the dimensions for the customer or vendor replace the defaults.
 You can change the dimensions on the lines, if needed.

 > [!TIP]
 > Dimension on lines are set according to Default Dimension Priorities.
 Line dimensions prioritized over header dimensions.
 To avoid conflicts, you can create rules that prioritize when to use a dimension depending on the source.
 If you want to change how dimensions are prioritized, you can change their rankings on the **Default Dimension Priorities** page.
 For more information, see [To set up default dimension priorities](finance-dimensions.md#to-set-up-default-dimension-priorities).